mshaaban1400/sqlalchemy-challenge/README.md

 2. `/api/v1.0/precipitation`

-    * Convert the query results from your precipitation analysis (i.e. retrieve only the last 12 months of data) to a dictionary using `date` as the key and `prcp` as the value.
+    * Convert the query results from my precipitation analysis (i.e. retrieve only the last 12 months of data) to a dictionary using `date` as the key and `prcp` as the value.

-    * Return the JSON representation of your dictionary.
+    * Return the JSON representation of the dictionary.

 3. `/api/v1.0/stations`